jbchouinard/onepassvault/README.md

 A tool for synchronizing secrets between 1Password and HashiCorp Vault KV store.

+## Features
+- Store and retrieve Vault credentials from 1Password
+- Push or pull secrets between 1Password and Vault KV store

 ## Requirements

 - 1Password CLI: op version 2.25.0+